-BEFORE we detail what’s new for AW15, it’s worth looking at just how big a brand Jack Wolfskin now is.
+BEFORE we go in to what’s new for AW15, it’s worth looking at what the Jack Wolfskin brand is now all about.

 “The firm originally started out making backpacks in 1981,” explains Simon Kelly, Jack Wolfskin’s Training Manager UK & Ireland.
 “There were about 200 different designs and the company moved forwards from there.”

 Turns out the name ‘Jack Wolfskin’ came about after the founder visited Canada.
 Here he saw the name ‘Wolfskin’ and then chose ‘Jack’ after hearing about Jack London, the author of ‘Call of the Wild’ and ‘White Fang’, both adventure novels set in the Yukon, Canada during the 1890s Klondike Gold Rush.
 He also felt it was an everyday name that everyone could relate to.
 Of course, it also helps that the wolf is a symbol of an independent, free life and you’ll see the ‘paw print’ logo used throughout a lot of the products.